GrAMATO/Spotify_final/README.md

-# Objectives
+# Goals
-The main objective of the project was to build an application to generate spotify playlists according to some criteria.
+The main goals of this project was to build an application to generate spotify playlists according to some criteria.
 Another "technical" objective was to test the R/Python interconnectivity, and thus to build an application using both.

 # Quick description of the application: